oconnor663/jacko.io/posts/snooze.md

 ```

 This loop is trying to to drive `future1` to completion, while waking up every
 so often to do some background work.
-The `select!` macro polls `&mut future1`
+The `select!` macro polls both `&mut
-and a [`Sleep`] future until one of them is ready, then it drops both of them
+future1` and a [`Sleep`] future until one of them is ready, then it drops both
-and runs the `=>` body of the winner.[^output] The loop creates a new `Sleep`
+of them and runs the `=>` body of the winner.[^output] The loop creates a new
-future each time around, but it doesn't want to restart `foo`, so it selects on
+`Sleep` future each time around, but it doesn't want to restart `foo`, so it
-`future1` _by reference_.
-But that only keeps `future1` alive; it doesn't mean
+selects on `future1` _by reference_.
+But that only keeps `future1` alive; it
-that it keeps getting polled.
-The intent is to poll `future1` again in the next
+doesn't mean that it keeps getting polled.
+The intent is to poll `future1`
-loop iteration, but we're snoozing it during the background work, which happens
+again in the next loop iteration, but we're snoozing it during the background
-to include another call to `foo`, so we're deadlocked again.
+work, which happens to include another call to `foo`, so we're deadlocked
+again.

 [`Sleep`]: https://docs.rs/tokio/latest/tokio/time/struct.Sleep.html